Medicines and breastfeeding

 Medicine use for breastfeeding women

-Health providers and consumers are often unsure about the safety of medicines for breastfeeding women; fear of medicines is increasingly leading women to stop breastfeeding unnecessarily (Amir 2010).
+Health providers and consumers are often unsure about the safety of medicines for breastfeeding women; fear of medicines is increasingly leading women to stop breastfeeding unnecessarily.

-Associate Professor Lisa Amir has published a number of articles on this topic (see the Publications tab on this page).
-PhD candidate, Moni Rani Saha, is working with A/Prof Amir to analyse data from the Norwegian Mother and Baby cohort study, and several papers are in preparation.
+Professor Lisa Amir has published a number of articles on this topic, including an open access book chapter (2010).
+Her most recent article addresses ethical issues around medication and lactation.
+(See the publications tab on this page).
+Recent PhD graduate, Dr Moni Rani Saha, is working with Prof Amir, Dr Luke Grzeskowiak (University of Adelaide) and Professor Hedvig Nordeng (University of Oslo) to analyse data from the Norwegian Mother and Baby cohort study, and several papers are in preparation.

 de Ponti M, Amir LH, Stewart K, et al. Medicine use and safety whilst breastfeeding: investigating the perspectives of community pharmacists in Australia.
 Aust J Primary Care 2015;21(1):46-57.
 Available from: http://dx.doi.org/10.1071/PY13012.